finos/morphir-scala/README.md

 ### IntelliJ Setup for Windows

-If you are using IntelliJ IDEA to edit morphir-jvm's Scala code, you can create the IntelliJ project files via:
+If you are using IntelliJ IDEA to edit morphir-scala's Scala code, you can create the IntelliJ project files via or use the **BSP Setup** option (BSP is the recommended approach):

 ```
 .\mill -i mill.scalalib.GenIdea/idea